 In my first ever visit to Hawaii, the island I chose was Oahu.
 There are countless posts on travel forums about “which island should I choose,” but it was an easy choice for me.
-Seeing the USS Arizona Memorial has been on my list of to-do’s for a very long time.
-I was expecting to be wowed, but I wasn’t expecting to be moved.
+Seeing the USS Arizona Memorial has been on my list of to-dos for a very long time.
+I wasn’t expecting to be moved so deeply.

 Once you’ve finished browsing the museum, it’s time to queue up and get on the boat to visit the memorial.